-Can i choose the dates of my placement?
+Q: Can I choose the dates of my placement?

-What VISA do i need, and how do i apply?
+Q: What VISA do I need, and how do I apply?

-A: For placements on the Education programme or the Youth Led Sustainable Enterprise Programme you will need a 60 day Social Visa.
+A: To legally volunteer in Indonesia you will need a 60 day Social Visa.
 This can be applied for at your local Indonesian Embassy.
-This can be done in person, in which case it usually takes between 1 and 2 working days.
-Or alternatively via post which takes around 7 - 12 days.
-If you are on the Ecological Farming Programme you will need a 60 day Tourist Visa.
+This can be done in person, in which case it usually takes between 1 and 2 working days, or via post which takes around 7 - 12 days.

-Do i need to be a qualified teacher/TEFL to teach on the Education Programme?
+Q: Do I need to be a qualified teacher/TEFL to teach on the Education Programme?

 A: Naturally this varies depending on where you are coming from, but from most European countries the journey ranges from 16 - 24 hours depending on your layovers, stops and departure airport.

-A: YES! we have WiFi at the community centre, this comes included in your volunteer fees.
-However there is no WiFi at Erna's Eco farm, so for those who want a real escape that is the place to be! (alternatively its five minutes to the trust if you need to catch up on your socials!
+A: We have WiFi at the Trust, although we do also have frequent power cuts!
+There is no WiFi at Erna's Eco farm, so for those who want a real escape that is the place to be!

 A: Before coming out to North Sumatra you will be asked to sign a volunteer code of conduct, which you will be expected to adhere to for the duration of your time on placement.
-Your placement will be 60 days, and during this time you will be held accountable to your programme manager.
 You will generally volunteer 8:30-5 Monday to Friday, although we do also have evening activities you can choose to join.
 Weekends are your own!

 A: We encourage all volunteers to fund raise as much as possible to reduce the cost to themselves, but if you would rather pay the $850 donation without fundraising, that is allowed.
-Additionally, You may wish to hold a fund raising event as part of your action at home project after leaving Sumatra.
-Please note that you may NOT fund raise for the cost of flights, visa, health insurance etc. If you raise money in the Trust's name then the Trust must receive that money.
-It can't be used on personal expenses.
+Additionally, you may wish to hold a fund-raising event as part of your action at home project after leaving Sumatra.